rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 ##### HBase

 HBase is a distributed, column-oriented NoSQL database.
-HBase uses HDFS for its underlying storage, and supports both batch-style computations using MapReduce and point queries (random reads).
+HBase uses HDFS for its underlying storage and supports both batch-style computations using MapReduce and point queries (random reads).

-HBase also does the following things:
+HBase also performs the following tasks:

 * Stores large data volumes (up to billions of rows) atop clusters of commodity hardware.